 The bell-shaped flowerheads of Helichrysum patulum grow in flat-topped clusters, varying much in number per cluster.
 Their involucral bracts are round-tipped, blunted at the top.

 This is the main distinction between this species and H. pandurifolium that has pointed bracts.
 The bracts are white or cream coloured and in-curved in a boat-shaped manner.
 They are dry and papery, growing in a few rows.

-In the flowerhead centres the petals are yellow and hairy.
-Some yellow styles and stamens can also be seen here (Manning, 2007; Bean and Johns, 2005).
+In the flowerhead centres the five petals of each tubular floret are yellow and hairy.
+Some yellow styles and stamens can also be seen here (Manning, 2007; Bean and Johns, 2005; iNaturalist).